 WINNER: Toyota Hilux

-Standard safety and security equipment on both midsize pickups include Anti-lock Braking System (ABS), Vehicle Stability Control (VSC) or Vehicle Dynamic Control (VDC), Hill Start Assist, and Hill Descent Control.
-The Navara gets dual-front airbags while the Hilux Conquest 4x4 gets side, curtain, and knee units.
+Standard safety and security equipment on both midsize pickups include an Anti-lock Braking System (ABS), Vehicle Stability Control (VSC) or Vehicle Dynamic Control (VDC), Hill Start Assist, and Hill Descent Control.
+The two benefit from dual-front airbags, curtain, and side airbags, while only the Hilux Conquest 4x4 comes with a knee airbag for the driver.

-As for driver assistance, the Toyota comes with front and back parking sensors paired with a reversing camera while the Navara Sport 4x4 gets a more modern 360-degree camera along with the addition of an auto-dimming rearview mirror.
+As for driver assistance, the Toyota comes with front and back parking sensors paired with a reverse camera while the Navara PRO-4X gets a more modern 360-degree camera that comes with an off-road mode that should enable you to tackle terrains with added confidence.
+For a safer driving experience during night time, the Navara PRO-4X is also equipped with an auto-dimming rearview mirror which should deter unnecessary glare coming from the cars at your rear.